killthebuddh4/quiver/README.md

 - __End-to-End Encryption__
 - __Dead-Simple__

-## User Guide
+## Basic Usage

-### Basic Example
+### Functions

 `quiver` lets you rapidly build secure client/server applications.
-The simplest possible example server is just a function with no arguments:
+The simplest server is just a function.
+A `QuiverFunction` can take 0, 1, or 2 arguments and optionally return a value.
+We always refer to the first argument as `props` and the second argument as `context`.
+Here's a simple example without:

 ```JavaScript
 // server.ts